 From examination of SunRun's historical data we were generating a maximum of about 20KwH per day in the summer of 2014 with the 18 panels installed then.

-On a sunny day we generally generate 37 KwH.
+On a sunny summer day we generally generate 40 KwH.
 Here are some of the 5 highest recorded Kwh generation days so far.
 Five pine trees died in 2016 (two more died in 2017) and one eucalyptus was dangerously large.
-Getting rid of those trees has lead to generating over 40KwH in one day.
+Getting rid of those trees has lead to generating over 40KwH in one day on a good day.

 Global Warming is having a marked local effect in our microclimate.
 We installed a Rasberry Pi B+ computer and some DS18B20 temperature sensors August 30, 2017 (combined with some software I wrote) to track local temperatures.
 The DS18B20 sensor is remarkably easy to use when combined with the drivers provided in the Raspbian OS.